mlibrary/lti_tool_provider/README.txt

 Enable the LTI Tool Provider module and optionally the LTI Tool Provider OG, LTI Tool Provider Outcomes and LTI Tool Provider Memberships submodules.

+Note on cookies
+Many tool consumers embed LTI tools within an iframe.
+For users of IE this will in some cases prevent the tool provider from creating cookies and prevent a session being established.
+The easiest way to prevent this from occuring is for the provider site to include a p3p header which causes IE to allow the cookies.
+On the drupal tool provider site add the following three lines to the end of the settings.php file.

+if (!headers_sent()) {
+  header('P3P: CP="We do not have a P3P policy."');
+}

 Administrative settings admin/lti_tool_provider

 Configure Tool Consumers